EverestWorks/EverTerm/compile-win.md

 Then change your directory to the source
 Use the pyinstaller command as:
-`pyinstaller -i icon.ico evtm.py` in the src directory Use py2exe as:
+`pyinstaller -i icon.ico evtm.py` in the src directory
-'python setup.py py2exe' in the src directory